 Uusen's main interest and focus in research is related to the acquisition, teaching and assessment of the mother tongue, and in the last few years, she has also been involved in the development of e-assessment of mother tongue skills.
 Uusen's field of research is also activity-based teaching of mother tongue/communication skills.
 She mainly teaches mother tongue didactics in teacher training programs and the supervision of student thesis at MA level.
 Uusen also supervises the master's thesis seminar in teacher training curricula and is also the curator of the teacher education curriculum.

-Erika Löfström (project coordinator)
+Erika Löfström (national project coordinator)

 PhD, Educational Sciences, Professor of Education at the Faculty of Educational Sciences, Leader of Swedish-language primary teacher education (grades 1-6), University of Helsinki in Finland.